How to Trade GBP/USD - Strategies, Platforms & Tools

 - Bank of England (BoE) Policy - The UK's central bank meets once a month to release the Bank of England Monetary Policy Summary report which details the reasons why the members of the bank have decided to either cut interest rates or increase interest rates or keep them on hold.
 Typically, a currency will fall on the threat of interest rate cuts and rise on the optimism of rising interest rates - in a normal economic environment.

 - Politics and Government - Political events can cause huge movements in a currency as we saw by the collapse of the British pound to US dollar exchange rate after the UK's vote to leave the EU called Brexit.
 Government elections and a change in political parties can also have a huge impact on the GBP/USD price.
+For example, voted-in prime minister Liz Truss and her Chancellor Kwasi Karteng of the Tory Party sent the British pound tumbling to 37-year lows against the US dollar after a mini-budget announcement in September 2022 which markets took as a negative.

 - Economic Data - While the above events can affect the long-term trends of the market, there are smaller economic data announcements that influence the pound vs USD in the short term.
 These are economic announcements such as retail sales, inflation, employment figures and other GBP USD news.